 Know your Rights FAQ

 Everyone wants a smooth working relationship on the job, but problems can arise in any workplace.
-As an SEIU District 1199 WV/KY/OH member, you have union protections and rights guaranteed by your contract and also several Supreme Court decisions.
+As an SEIU District 1199 WV/KY/OH member, you have union protection and rights guaranteed by your contract and also several Supreme Court decisions.

-What’s the best way to protect me?
+What’s the best way to protect myself?

 Read and understand your contract and know who your Delegates are.
-The contract governs the terms and conditions of your employment.
+The contract governs terms and conditions of your employment.